- The average ecommerce conversion for desktop is at 3.83%

-- You don’t know your audience’s (your Bob’s) biggest problems are and how you can help him/her solve them.
+- They don’t know what their audience’s (their Bob’s) biggest problems are and how they can help him/her solve them.

-- You don’t know how to create funnels to build trust with audience.
+- They don’t know how to create funnels and build real trust with an audience.

-- You don’t know where to find your audience and how to bring them to your website the most efficient ways.
+- They don’t know where to find the audience in the first place and how to bring them to a website in the most efficient ways (instead of just paying for traffic).

-- You have a high bounce rate on your website or a low conversion rate.
+- They have a high bounce rate on a website or a low conversion rate from visit to sale and no way to follow up with the people that leave.

-- You need to understand your Bob, where he/she hangs out online and what they want most.
+- You need to understand your Bob, what they want most and where he/she hangs out online.

-- Create a content funnel so that you can satisfy your audience at every stage of their interaction with you.
+- Create a content funnel so that you can satisfy your audience at every stage of their interaction with you – in social media or other website touch points with these people.

-- Most people don’t buy the first time they visit so you need to build trust by delivering value at every contact point.
+- Most people don’t buy the first time they visit so you need to build trust by delivering value at every contact/touch point.

 - You can build a content funnel and marketing map that is easy to follow and delivers long term quality visitors.